freedomofpress/securedrop-docs/docs/journalist/starting_client.rst

 To sign in, enter the username and passphrase provided to you by your SecureDrop administrator, as well as the two-factor code using the method you have set up.
-If you have used SecureDrop before, these are the same credentials that you would use to log in to the Journalist Interface.
+If you have used SecureDrop Workstation before, these are the same credentials that you would use to log in to the *Journalist Interface*.

 |screenshot_sd-app_login|